-Change isn’t easy, but there are usually serious underlying reasons as why we procrastinate in the first place.
+Change isn’t easy, but there are usually serious underlying reasons as why we procrastinate.
 Depression is the biggest reason.
 The list of reasons why we procrastinate is endless.
 It’s important we recognise those traits.

-Others clearly see our traits, but it’s not always easy for us to those in ourselves.
-When we begin to recognise those traits, we’re more likely to do something about them.
+Others clearly see our traits, not so easy for ourselves.
+But when we begin to recognise those traits in ourselves, we’re more likely to do something about them.
 I don’t believe any of us intentionally choose to be a certain way.
 I believe that what life throws at us can make us behave a certain way.

-Negative experiences that continue to replay as negative can also be responsible.
-Understanding our patterns and trying to change those, may help us move forward so that we at least limit the time we would spend procrastinating.
+Negative experiences that continue to replay, can also be responsible, but understanding our patterns and trying to change those, may help us move forward so that we at least limit the time we spend procrastinating.